-In the MINI-MALL at TOWN & COUNTRY Shopping Center BIG BRAND NAMES
+In the MINI-MALL at TOWN & COUNTRY Shopping Center

-LOOK HOMEWARD, ANGEL Ketti Frings' Pulitzer Prize play based on the novel by Thomas Wolfe.
-Oct.
-4, 5, 10, 11, 12 at 8:00 P.M.
-O'Laughlin Auditorium (St. Mary's) of the States.
-Corcoran noted that conferences of this type were valuable because they group together most of the major ideas and schools of thought concerned with financing postsecondary education.
-From this type of meeting, all the members will have a deeper understanding of what to expext in the future, and they can obtain a broad assessment of information and techniques.
-The Observer is published daily during the college semester except vacations by the students of the University of Notre Dame and St. Mary's College.
-Subscriptions may be purchased for \$9 per semester (\$16 per year) from The Observer Box Q, Notre Dame, Indiana 46556.
-Second class postage paid, Notre Dame, Ind.
-46556.
-GIRLS' WINTER APPAREL SPECIAL SKI PACKAGES: § TOP BRAND SKIS AS LOW AS \$105 UNTIL OCTOBER 11 3 Indiana candidates and issues by Matt Yokom Staff Reporter Students registered for the Indiana election will be able to vote for U.S. Senator and representative and various other state, county and township offices.
+BIG BRAND NAMES

+GIRLS' WINTER APPAREL

+SPECIAL SKI PACKAGES: 9

+TOP BRAND SKIS AS LOW AS \$105

+UNTIL OCTOBER 11

+Indiana candidates and issues by Matt Yokom Staff Reporter

+Students registered for the Indiana election will be able to vote for U.S. Senator and representative and various other state, county and township offices.
 In addition, students may also vote on three amendments to the Indiana State constitution.
-The most visible race will be for the United States Senate between Democrat incumbant Birch Bayh and the Republican mayor of Indianapolis, Richard Lugar.
+The most visible race will be for the United States Senate between Democrat incumbant Birch Bayh and the Republican mayor of In-dianapolis, Richard Lugar.
 A third party candidate for the office is Don L. Lee, running on the American Party of Indiana ticket.
 The only other federal office being sought is that of third district representative.
-The Democratic incumbant, John Brademas will be challenged by Republican Virginia R. Black.
-Voters in the November fifth election will also decide on can-didates vying for five top state offices. administrative Democratic incumbant Larry A. Conrad of Indianapolis will be opposed for Secretary of State by Jeffersonville Republican William L. Allen III.
+The Democratic incumbant, John Brademas will be challenged by Republican Virginia Voters in the November fifth election will also decide on candidates vying for five top state administrative offices.
+Democratic incumbant Larry A. Conrad of Indianapolis will be opposed for Secretary of State by Jeffersonville Republican William L. Allen III.
 Democratic Auditor of State, Mary Aikins Currie of Osgood is challenged by Republican Jean C. Merritt of from Michigan City, is running against Democratic incumbant Jack L. New of Greenfield for the Treasurer of State.
-Wilfred J. Mayette, a South Bend Republican seeks to unseat Democrat William E. Voor, Jr. of Mishawaka as Prosecuting Attorney.
-Indianapolis.
-Randall C. Miller, Republican Democrat Billie R. McCullough and Republican Pat A. Yoho are running for the office of Clerk of changed to "all persons over age the Supreme Court and Court of seventeen.
-Appeals.
-Three amendments to the Indiana Constitution are also on the not Justices Norman F. Arterburn ballot.
-The first question is "Shall and Richard M. Givan shall be Section 19 of Article four of the Constitution of the state of Indiana be amended to read as follows: 'An act, except an act for the codification, revision, or rearrangement of laws, shall be therewith?"" confined to one subject and matconnected The second question asks if the state constitution should be amended to provide that "candidates for Governor and Lieutenant Governor run for election jointly so that a vote cast for one is a vote cast for the other, and to provide for the selection for a Governor and Lieutenant Governor in the event of a tie vote in a general election?
+Wilfred J. Mayette, a South Bend Republican seeks to unseat Democrat William E. Voor, Jr. of Mishawaka as Prosecuting At- Indianapolis.

+Randall C. Miller, Republican Democrat Billie R. McCullough and Republican Pat A. Yoho are running for the office of Clerk of changed to "all persons over age State Senate District eleven. the Supreme Court and Court of seventeen.
+Three amendments to the Indiana Constitution are also on the ballot.
+The first question is "Shall Section 19 of Article four of the Constitution of the state of Indiana be amended to read as follows: 'An act, except an act for the codification, revision, or rearrangement of laws, shall be confined to one subject and matters properly therewith?" connected The second question asks if the state constitution should be amended to provide that "candidates for Courney and didates for Governor and Lieutenant Governor run for election jointly so that a vote cast for one is a vote cast for the other, and to provide for the selection for a Governor and Lieutenant Governor in the event of a tie vote in a general election?
 The final constitutional question is whether of not the militia shall consist of all persons over age seventeen (except those persons exempted by law), that the militia be divided into active and inactive classes, and that certain other specified changes be made con-cerning the militia?"
 This is mainly a housekeeping bill but notably the present phrase in the constitution, "all able-bodied males between eighteen and fourty-five years of age," would be This, presumably, includes females.